anvornial/voratools/README.md

 ## Several script and its function  :

 * pshot
-    take screenshot of x desktop periodically using scrot and automatically delete old images.
+    take screenshot of x desktop periodically using scrot.

 * gocryptm
     gocryptfs auto mounter using libsecret to store its mountpoint and key.